-The School District's investment in the State Treasury Asset Reserve of Ohio (STAR Ohio) is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
-STAR Ohio is not registered with the SEC as an investment company and is recognized as an external investment pool by the School District.
-The School District measures their investment in STAR Ohio at the net asset value (NAV) per share provided by STAR Ohio.
-The NAV per share is calculated on an amortized cost basis that provided a NAV per share that approximates fair value.
+STAR Ohio is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
+STAR Ohio is not registered with the SEC as an investment company, but does operate in a manner consistent with Rule 2a7 of the Investment Company Act of 1940.
+Investments in STAR Ohio are valued at STAR Ohio's share price which is the price the investment could be sold for on June 30, 2017.